 5. Learn about document filing

 Bookkeeping, a sub-function of accounting, is all about keeping records of transactions mostly in hard copy files.
 You have to be a good bookkeeper for you to become a good accountant.
-Good knowledge on how to categorize, arrange documents neatly and in chronological order in a file is a vital step in knowing how to store and retrieve accounting information when and as it is needed by the various users in the company.
+Good knowledge on how to categorize, arrange documents neatly, and in chronological order in a file is vital in knowing how to store and retrieve accounting information when and as needed by the various users in the company.